What Metal and Plastic Machine Workers Do

 Metal and plastic machine workers typically do the following:

-- Set up machines and monitor them for unusual sound or vibration
+- Monitor machines for unusual sound or vibration

-- Lift material onto machines, manually or with a hoist
+- Insert material into machines, manually or with a hoist

 - Operate metal or plastic molding, casting, or coremaking machines